shiftkey/blog/_posts/2010-10-23-ioc-tips-autofac-factory-adapters.md

 And from there they added in the additional code required, and the business was happy.
 And there was much rejoicing.
 But the team noticed that they were duplicating the same type in the constructor.
 Can the team do it better?

 Rather than explicitly defining the two instances, the team can replace both instances with a factory adapter.
-In .NET, this can be represented as a Func&lt;T&gt; object - a method which requires no inputs and returns an instance of type T:
+In .NET, this can be represented as a Func%lt;T%gt; object - a method which requires no inputs and returns an instance of type T:

 	public ScheduledBackupService(
 	      ... ,
-	      Func&lt;ITimer&gt; createTimer)
+	      Func<ITimer> createTimer)
 	{
 	      ...
 	      elapsedTimer = createTimer();